ritamsarmah/joykey/README.md

 - Reported WPM: TODO

 ## Dependencies
-- The joystick UI and controls uses [Nipple.js](https://github.com/yoannmoinet/nipplejs)
+- The joystick UI and controls are implemented using [Nipple.js](https://github.com/yoannmoinet/nipplejs)